Martvvliet/homebridge-mi-flora/README.md

 #### System dependencies

-This plugin is using [node-mi-flora](https://github.com/demirhanaydin/node-mi-flora) / [Noble](https://github.com/noble/noble) in the background with the same package dependencies.
-You can install these dependencies using `apt-get`, if not already done.
+This plugin is using [node-mi-flora](https://github.com/demirhanaydin/node-mi-flora) / [@abandonware/noble](https://github.com/abandonware/noble) in the background with the same package dependencies. @abandonware/noble is a version of noble that has support for Node 10+.
+To be able to use this version of Noble, I had to create a fork of the node-mi-flora with support for this version of Noble.

+You can install the following dependencies using `apt-get`, if not already done.

 ```
 (sudo) apt-get install bluetooth bluez libbluetooth-dev libudev-dev
 ```

-It is recommended to install [noble](https://github.com/noble/noble), [node-gyp](https://github.com/nodejs/node-gyp) and [bluetooth-hci-socket](https://github.com/noble/node-bluetooth-hci-socket) manually with the following commands:
+It is recommended to install [@abandonware/noble](https://github.com/abandonware/noble), [node-gyp](https://github.com/nodejs/node-gyp) and [bluetooth-hci-socket](https://github.com/noble/node-bluetooth-hci-socket) manually with the following commands:

 ```
 sudo npm install --unsafe-perm -g bluetooth-hci-socket
-sudo npm install -g --unsafe-perm noble
+sudo npm install -g --unsafe-perm @abandonware/noble
 sudo npm install -g --unsafe-perm node-gyp
 ```

-Due to a bug in the [Noble](https://github.com/noble/noble) package, the maximum working version of Nodejs is 9.11.2.

-For more details and descriptions for other platforms see the [Noble documentation](https://github.com/noble/noble#readme).

 #### MAC address